fliptanedo/FlipWebsite2023/README.md

 1. Download the [`wowchemy-hugo-themes`](https://github.com/wowchemy/wowchemy-hugo-themes) repository from [Wowchemy](https://github.com/wowchemy/wowchemy-hugo-themes/tree/main/modules/wowchemy).
 This is the latest "clean" version of Wowchemy.
 Copy `[downloadfolder]wowchemy-hugo-themes-main/modules/wowchemy/layouts/` to my project folder as `./layouts_templates`.
 2. Make a copy of `./layouts_templates` and call it `./layouts`.
 Hugo prioritizes the html files in `./layouts`  when formatting pages. **Note**: you may also choose to leave `./layouts` empty and then copy over files one at a time as you edit them.

+Useful pro tip: `[downloadfolder]wowchemy-hugo-themes-main/modules/wowchemy/assets/scss/wowchemy` has all of the Wowchemy `scss` settings.
+That can help with tweaking things in `custom.scss`.

 Relevant References: